-Please note: There are no residential care facilities operated by PHSA.

 6. Audits in some ACF and all RCF in Northern Health were performed by staff from the same facilities (self-auditing).

-7. Audits in Provincial Health Services Authority (PHSA) were performed by the medical students and include BC Children's Hospital, BC Women's Hospital, and BC Cancer Agency Vancouver Center.
+7. Audits in Provincial Health Services Authority (PHSA) were performed by university co-op program students, and include BC Children's Hospital, BC Women's Hospital, and BC Cancer Agency Vancouver Center.
+There are no residential care facilities operated by PHSA.

-87%

-87%

-87%

-87%

-88%

-88%

-87%

-82% 83%

 Figure 8.
 Provincial hand cleaning compliance in acute care facilities by moment of contact, 2011/12 - 2015/16

 Figure 9.
 Provincial hand cleaning compliance in acute care facilities by healthcare provider group, 2011/12 - 2015/16

-80% 80%

-- After contact

-74% 76%

-77%

-\Compliance by healthcare provider for Q3 of 2015/2016 does not include data from Providence Health Care 8.
-Before contact includes the moments before contact with the patient or the patient's immediate environment (e.g. around their bedside).
-After contact includes the moments after contact with the patient or the patient's immediate environment (e.g. around their bedside) This report was created by the Provincial Hand Hygiene Working Group of British Columbia (PHHWG) Questions about this report may be sent to the PHHWG Chair:
+8. Before contact includes the moments before contact with the patient or the patient's immediate environment (e.g. around their bedside).
+After contact includes the moments after contact with the patient or the patient's immediate environment (e.g. around their bedside)

+This report was created by the Provincial Hand Hygiene Working Group of British Columbia (PHHWG)

+Questions about this report may be sent to the PHHWG Chair:

 Bruce Gamage

 PICNet Manager

 504 - 1001 West Broadway

 Vancouver, BC V6H 4B1

 Email: bruce.gamage@phsa.ca